How to Form an LLC in Ohio for $0

 What is an LLC?

 A limited liability company combines the flexibility and ease of a sole proprietorship or partnership structure with the greater risk protection offered by a corporate structure.
 LLC owners, also known as “members”, have limited liability.
-This means that their personal liability to the company is limited to what they have invested.
-It does not cover losses or debts beyond that amount.

-Members of an LLC are subject to taxes by default.
-This is the same as for owners of a general partnership or sole proprietorship.
-This structure is commonly referred as a “pass-through” tax structure.
 If the LLC meets certain criteria, it can choose to be taxed either as a C corporation Ccorp (S-corp), or as an S corporation (Scorp).
 Small business owners prefer LLCs because of their simplicity and flexibility.

-How can I obtain an LLC in Ohio
+How can I obtain an LLC in Ohio?

 After you have settled on a business name, you can register your LLC by submitting Articles of Organization (Affiliations of Organization) to the Ohio Secretary of States.
 This can be done online, by mail or in person.